Tennis-France's Jeanjean in the limelight with Pliskova win in Paris | Sports-Games

 Tennis-France's Jeanjean in the limelight with Pliskova win in Paris

-On Thursday, Jeanjean outfoxed eighth seed Pliskova, a semi-finalist here in 2017, to get into the third round.
+On Thursday, Jeanjean outfoxed eighth seed Pliskova, a semi-finalist here in 2017, to reach the third round and collect at least 125,800 euros ($134,656.32) in prize money.
 "I could not try to overpower her, it was impossible, so I had to try to derail her and it worked perfectly," she said on court Simonne Mathieu.

-French wildcard Leolia Jeanjean caused a major upset at the French Open when she destroyed former world number one Karolina Pliskova 6-2 6-2 in the second round on Thursday.
-The 26-year-old Jeanjean is a former big hope of French tennis who ended up living on minimum wage after a knee injury suffered when she was 15 kept her off the courts for two years.
+Local wildcard Leolia Jeanjean caused a major upset at the French Open by thrashing ex-world number one Karolina Pliskova 6-2 6-2 in the second round on Thursday, bursting into the limelight as she resurrected her career in spectacular fashion.
+The 26-year-old Jeanjean, playing in her maiden Grand Slam, is a former big hope of French tennis who ended up living on minimum wage after a knee injury suffered when she was 15 kept her off the courts for two years.

 Dropped by Nike, who had given her a 10-year sponsorship deal, and by the French federation, who had assigned her a full-time coach when she was 12, Jeanjean went to study in the United States at Lynn University in Florida.
-She came back to tennis after five years in the U.S. only for her return to be slowed down by the COVID-19 pandemic.
+She came back to tennis with a degree in finance, only for her return to be slowed down by the COVID-19 pandemic.

 "I lived on minimum wage and I didn't live from day-to-day, but week after week.
 I put all the money I had into a week's worth of tournaments and if they went well I got another week, but if they went bad I didn't play for two months because it was financially impossible," she said.
-On Thursday, Jeanjean outfoxed eighth seed Pliskova, a semi-finalist here in 2017, to get into the third round.
+On Thursday, Jeanjean outfoxed eighth seed Pliskova, a semi-finalist here in 2017, to reach the third round and collect at least 125,800 euros ($134,656.32) in prize money.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)